Trump Calls Putin, Xi 'Twin Sisters': Taiwan 'Going to Be Next'

 "And I got them to pay $400 billion.
 There were eight countries out of 28 that were paid up, including us.
 We were paid up.
 We were more than paid up.
 We were making up the difference."

-Trump noted his dealings with NATO members, regaling the show about how he get billions to flow in during his administration.
+Trump noted his dealings with NATO members, regaling the show about how he got billions to flow in during his administration.

 "'You mean to tell us, you will not protect us if we're not paid up?'"
 Trump recalled being asked, saying he responded: "That's right, we will not protect you if you're not paid up.